openframeworks/ofBook/project_eva/chapter.md

 The projection being intangible, it was important to give the project a physical presence on the ground.
 Some sort of tangible intervention that would serve as interface for people to interact, and further represent the project during daylight hours.

 At the beginning we imagined a series of stones and platforms arranged to form celestial pathways and encouraged hopping from stone to stone.
 Yet this would have introduced too many physical obstacles (tripping over, slipping) and severely limited the free movements and interactions in the space.
 Over the course of prototyping the importance of the physical presence shifted from being an interface to providing a delimiting perimeter around the active dance zone.
-After going through many design proposals (a stage, a ring, a ballet pole!) we landed on 7 foot-high concrete stones positioned in a circular formation.
+After going through many design proposals (a stage, a ring, a ballet pole!) we landed on 7 inch-high concrete stones positioned in a circular formation.
 A single white LED on each stone enhanced their presence.
 Installing the underground cabling for those 7 LEDs proved a big challenge and required the $10k rental of a ground-unfreezing device.

 ![Dance zone](images/plane_dancezone.png "Dance zone encircled by 7 stones")